In the Pink

 Most of us can take a cue from our natural lip color to determine what pink lipsticks will work with our skin tone.
 Warm skin tones work well with rich pinks, like fuchsia, cool skin tones might be overpowered by too bright colors.
 You’ve probably seen very pale and light-skinned women in bright lip colors, but more than likely they have warm skin tones or yellow undertones.

 - Fair/pale complexions.
 Some women of color can still have very pale skin and should avoid colors that are too bright and loud.
-Opt for sheer hues, beige-pinks, mauve, light and nude pinks, pale rose.
+Opt for sheer hues, beige-pinks, mauve, light, and nude pinks, and pale rose.

 - Light complexions.
 If you have a light skin tone you can wear pink lipsticks that range from pale to deep.

-- Try pink shades with hints of violet, bluish-red shades like magenta, or peachy pinks.
+- Try pink shades with hints of violet, and bluish-red shades like magenta, or peachy pink.

 - Medium complexions.
 Those with medium skin tones can wear almost any shade of pink – deep pinks, magenta, mauve, pinkish-berries, caramel and brownish pinks, wine-pinks.

 - Olive complexions.
-Some advise those with olive skin to avoid pinkish-reds if you have yellow undertones.
+Some advise those with olive skin to avoid pinkish-reds if they have yellow undertones.
 Try darker pinks with shades of purple.

 - Dark complexions.
 The darker the skin, the more pigment you can have in lip color, but avoid light pale pinks or you could look like you just dipped your lips into a powdered donut.
 Use darker pinks and pinks with shades of purple.

 Finding the Right Shade of Pink for You